-- While China insists that the investment in OBOR is economically motivated and it will bring economic benefits to host countries but the project is multi-prolonged and is intended to serve diplomatic, economic and strategic purposes.
+- While China insists that the investment in OBOR is economically motivated and will bring economic benefits to host countries the project is multi-prolonged and is intended to serve diplomatic, economic, and strategic purposes.

 - It is also intended to address its domestic needs in economic transformation.
-The demand for industrial output will increase and thus will revitalise its economy.
+The demand for industrial output will increase and thus will revitalize its economy.

-- This initiative will make Indo-Pacific region to be Sino-centric economic and security region.
+- This initiative will make the Indo-Pacific region be Sino-centric economic and security region.

 - Maritime Silk Road, and especially Chinese infrastructure investment is implicitly intended to facilitate more frequent People’s Liberation Army Navy deployments in the Indian Ocean and beyond.